-Time-to-Degree, Continuous Enrollment, and Leave of Absence
+Time-to-Degree, Enrollment, and Re-entrance

 All requirements for the doctoral degree must be completed within eight (8) years from matriculation into the doctoral program.
-Students are required to be enrolled each summer, fall, and spring semester following initial matriculation.
-If students anticipate not being continuously enrolled, they must complete a GS-LoA - Request for Leave of Absence.
-More information on continuous enrollment and leaves of absence can be found in the Graduate School Policies and Procedures.
-Leaves of absence do not stop the time-to-degree clock.
+Students are expected to be enrolled each summer, fall, and spring semester following initial matriculation.
+If students anticipate not being enrolled, they should notify the Program Coordinator and their Dissertation Chair.
+The accounts of students who are not enrolled each fall and spring semester will be made inactive if there is no enrollment after a certain period of time.
+Former students who wish to re-enroll must submit a Graduate Request for Re-Entrance Form, per Graduate School policy.
+More information can be found in the Graduate School Policies and Procedures.